cloudmana/cloudmana/PRO.md

 # Cloudmana Pro

 This is the open source project, so everything at here is free with MIT license.
 There will be only a PRO, and that's you.
-You can become like as PRO by sponsor this project.
+You can become like a PRO by sponsor this project.

 Thank you for using this project, from Cloudmana's author - on behalf of the Cloudmana team ❤️